KJLuton/cocktails_at_home/README.md

 # Testing

-* Write testing feedback here
+* The website testing was a continouse process throughout the project build.
+I continously tested the functions and pages before every commit to ensure they were working properly.

 ### Functionality Testing

-* Write testing feedback here
+* I tested the functions as I created them to ensure they were working.

 ### User Stories Testing

 User 1:
 <i>Katie</i>

-* Visiting the website as Katie
+* Visiting the website as Katie showed that the website was easy to use and easy to find new cocktails based on the liquer type.
+A development might be to include a scale on sweetness / bitterness of cocktails to allow users to search based on their prefernces.

 User 2:
 <i>Peter</i>

-* Visiting the website as Peter
+* Visiting the website as Peter showed that the site allowed users to find cocktails easily.

 ### Code Validation